Shamsheer Vayalil: Career

-Vayalil is a member of the UAE Medical Council, a board member of the Abu Dhabi University, and a member of the advisory committee of the University of Sharjah College of Medicine.
-He is a former director of Kannur International Airport Ltd, and a member of the Kerala NRI Commission, a commission with quasi-judicial powers set up in Kerala to protect the rights, interests, and properties of non-resident Indians (NRIs) from Kerala.
+Vayalil is a member of the UAE Medical Council.
+He was a member of the advisory committee of the University of Sharjah College of Medicine.
+He is on the board of directors of Kannur International Airport Ltd.

 Philanthropy

-Vayalil is a member of "The Giving Pledge".
-He pledged to donate half his wealth for philanthropy.

-VPS Healthcare donated emergency healthcare equipment worth Rs 1.75 crores when Nipah viral infection was diagnosed in Kerala in 2018.

-Vayalil personally pledged to donate Dh 26 million (Rs 50 crore) to Kerala after the monsoon floods in August 2018.

-He was honoured at an event hosted by United Nations in New York for his philanthropy.
-He was recognised for the community welfare initiatives, which include the '1000 Free Heart Surgeries' initiative for the underprivileged, launched as a tribute to Mohammed bin Zayed Al Nahyan.
-As part of the initiative, people from around the world, from babies to a 70-year-old, have undergone cardiac surgeries.

-Vayalil made donations to the UAE Red Crescent for Syrian refugees and to the Indian Prime Minister's National Relief Fund for flood-hit Jammu and Kashmir.
-He extended his support to the kin of the victims of the Mangaluru plane crash in May 2010.
-He offered jobs and educational assistance to the families of the victims and many of the people that took up jobs at VPS Healthcare continue to work with the company today.
+Vayalil contributed AED 5 million to the Emirates Red Crescent to join global relief efforts in supporting those affected by the devastating earthquakes that hit Turkey and Syria in 2023.

 Non-resident Indian voting rights

 In April 2014, Vayalil filed a petition in the Supreme Court of India in connection with non-resident Indian (NRI) voting rights.
 Currently, voters have to travel to their constituency to vote.
 The Court directed the Election Commission of India to explore the possibility for NRIs to cast their vote from their place of residence.
-In October 2014, the Commission submitted its report to the Court, recommending that NRIs be permitted to vote by proxy and e-postal ballot.
+In October 2014, the commission submitted its report to the Court, recommending that NRIs be permitted to vote by proxy and e-postal ballot.
 On 9 August 2018, the Representation of the People (Amendment) Bill 2017, enabling the facility of proxy voting to overseas Indians, was passed by the Lok Sabha, and was awaiting introduction in the upper house of the Indian Parliament, the Rajya Sabha.